HanaRybar/english-for-designers/01-design-manifesto/index.md

 Creating space for ideas requires slowing down and allowing your mind to **_wander._**

-Feel the sun on your skin, the wind in your hair,  and the textures beneath your fingertips.
-Notice the colors, and listen to the sounds that fill the air.

 ---

 ### Let It Scare You a Little, and Excite You a Lot  🎢